nunofachada/perfandpubtools/README.md

 ![ex4 1 5_1](https://cloud.githubusercontent.com/assets/3018963/14684354/7fa43cca-0727-11e6-98d3-d2f7714b86ac.png)

-Error bars, showing the standard deviation, can be turned on by passing a negative value as the first parameter:
+Error bars, showing the standard deviation, can be activated by passing a negative value as the first parameter:

 ```matlab